jon-atto-bennett/2022_GitIntro/README.md

 # 2022_GitIntro
 Git Refresher
 Welcome to my git refresher project.
-Please contribute if you can help with any outstanding bugs!
+I'm now using it to work out how to connect with Replit.